3d Mirror Symmetry for Instanton Moduli Spaces: -Quiver Varieties, 3d Mirror Symmetry and Branes

 We remark here that as before, we did not specify the order of parameters $\xi_i$ in the correspondence, since we are talking about the classes of quiver varieties (each related to Miura $\hbar$-opers) corresponding to a given $\hbar$-oper.

 It is not a priori clear that a dual for such quiver variety exists.
-We will discuss it further in the next subsection.
+3d-mirror symmetry (and related to it \textit{symplectic duality}) is a conjecture which claims that for every symplectic variety, there exists a dual variety.
+Note, however, that the dual variety does not have to be a Nakajima quiver variety (albeit in the current paper it always will be).
+See \cite{Aganagic:2016aa,Rimanyi:2019aa,Dinkins:2019pwj,Kamnitzer:2022aa} for more details and references.

 Our main goal is to show that $X_{k,l}$ varieties are self-dual as full flag varieties are \cite{Koroteev:2017aa}.
-However, most of our methods, which has to do with transition to tRS variables can be expanded further for more general $A_r$ quivers.
+Notice that most of our methods, which have to do with the transition to tRS variables can be expanded further for more general $A_r$ quivers.
 That will be explained in the next section.
 In this section, we will outline the D-brane approach, which provides a useful tool for finding such mirror pairs.